-This is the first release of this brand new technology and it is branded “beta” deliberately – it’s not yet complete!
-We know there are issues and incomplete features, you should expect some things to work and for many things to fail.
-But we appreciate you playing with this feature and helping us identify the issues we need to fix in order to deliver a great experience.
+Important note: Bash/WSL is deliberately branded as a “beta” feature: We know there are issues and incomplete features.
+You should expect many things to work and for some things to fail.
+We appreciate any and all constructive feedback you can share from your experiences in using Bash/WSL.
+Your bug reports help us diagnose issues we need to fix in order to deliver a great experience.

 - Run common command-line utilities such as

-- Run Bash shell scripts which rely on supported command-line utilities
+- Run Bash shell scripts and Linux command-line apps. including

-Windows is running Ubuntu user-mode binaries provided by Canonical.
+Bash on Windows runs Ubuntu user-mode binaries provided by Canonical.
 This means the command-line utilities are the same as those that run within a native Ubuntu environment.
-Installation of Bash on Windows is just a few clicks.

-- Scott Hanselman's Blog -- Developers Can Run Bash And Usermode Ubuntu Linux Binaries On Windows 10
+- Developers Can Run Bash And Usermode Ubuntu Linux Binaries On Windows 10

-- Ubuntu News -- Ubuntu on Windows – The Ubuntu Userspace for Windows Developers
+- Ubuntu on Windows – The Ubuntu Userspace for Windows Developers